-S = Synthesis M = Mitosis G = Gap
+$$S = Synthesis M = Mitosis G = Gap$$

 Since the shapes (rather than the vertical positions) of the functional data were the crucial aspect on which to separate the genes into clusters, the data were initially centered by subtracting the sample mean response at each timepoint from each observed measurement.
 After the data were centered, the curves were smoothed using a B-spline smoother with 3 knots.
+Note that the choice of 3 knots in this example is quite different from the 30 knots used in the simulation study, reflecting that an appropriate number of knots varies for different functional data.
+For instance, the simulated data had 30 knots interspersed within about 200 measurement points, while these real data have 3 knots interspersed within 18 measurement points, providing a set of curves that appeared visually to be moderately smoothed without loss of important structure.
 The 78 smoothed curves are shown in Figure 7.
-Once the data were smoothed, a distance matrix was calculated using the trapezoidal-rule approximation of the L_2 distance between curves.
+Once the data were smoothed, a distance matrix was calculated using the trapezoidal-rule approximation of the $L_2$ distance between curves.
 Each of the four hierarchical clustering algorithms was applied to the matrix.
 Based on the clustering structure suspected by biologists, the Rand index was calculated for each method.
 For each method, the resulting clustering partition, as well as the Rand index, is shown in Table 6.
+Dendrograms corresponding to each method are given in Figures 8 through 11.